hakanaiio/blog-starter-kit/README.md

 This repository is public for viewing purposes only.

-Copyright © Blogtally
+Copyright © Hakanai

 **No permission is granted** to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software without explicit written permission from the owner.

-For any usage requests, please contact me at: contact@blogtally.com
+For any usage requests, please contact me at: contact@hakanai.io